\"Writing.Com

 The coroner dived aside, thumping against a parked car.

-Wincing as bolts of pain shot through his shoulder, Elvis raised the gun and fired three shots into the attacker from point blank range.
+Wincing as bolts of pain shot through his shoulder, Elvis raised the gun and fired three shots into the attacker from point-blank range.

 Ignoring the bullets the man snarled again and started toward Elvis ....

 But at the sound of running footsteps from houses on both sides of the street, the bearded man stopped.
-He snarled one last time at Elvis, turned to glare at Gloria Ulverstone, who was standing frozen from terror in the doorway of the morgue.
-Then turning, he ran down the middle of the road at an astonishing speed, vanishing from sighted in only seconds.
+He snarled one last time at Elvis, then turned to glare at Gloria Ulverstone, who was standing frozen from terror in the doorway of the morgue.
+Then turning, he ran down the middle of the road at an astonishing speed, vanishing from sight in only seconds.

 “For Christ’s sake ring for an ambulance,” Elvis shouted to the crowd.
 Three or four people ran back into their houses to oblige, while Gloria ran across to the footpath to help Elvis attend to Bear.